ThomL69/projet_hiboutik_fullstack/README.md

 The backend is built using FastAPI and includes the following features:

 - **API Endpoints**:
-  - `/api/clients`: Retrieve a list of clients based on a given name.
+  - `/customers/`: Retrieve a list of clients based on a given name.
-  - `/api/sales`: Retrieve sales data for a specific client.
+  - `/customer/{customer_id}/sales`: Retrieve sales data for a specific client.
+  - `/closed_sales`: Retrieve a list of closed sales

 - **Database**:
   - Uses SQLAlchemy for ORM and supports data persistence.

 - **Security**:
-  - Implements user authentication and password hashing.
+  - Implements user authentication and password hashing with OAuth2.

 - **Testing**:
   - Includes unit tests for API endpoints.